Reconstructing discrete measures from projections. Consequences on the empirical Sliced Wasserstein Distance: Conclusion: Discussion on SW as a Loss in Machine Learning

 \section{Conclusion: Discussion on SW as a Loss in Machine Learning}

-In Sliced-Wasserstein-based Machine Learning, the question of global optima is paramount since in practice, one must default to a surrogate of $\SW$: be it through stochastic gradient descent (drawing a batch of $\theta_i$ at each iteration), or directly through the estimation $\widehat{\mathrm{SW}}_p$.
+In Sliced-Wasserstein-based Machine Learning, the question of global optima is paramount since in practice, one must default to a surrogate of $\SW$: be it through stochastic gradient descent (drawing a batch of $\theta_i$ at each iteration), or directly through the estimation $\widehat{\mathrm{SW}}_\nproj$.
 To be precise, generative models such as \cite{deshpande_generative_sw} minimize $\theta \longmapsto \mathrm{SW}(T_\theta\#\mu_0, \mu)$ - or a surrogate thereof - where $\mu_0$ is a low-dimensional input distribution (often chosen as realizations of Gaussian noise), where $\mu$ is the target distribution (the discrete dataset), and where $T_\theta$ is the model of parameters $\theta$.
 In this case, the dimension $d$ of the data, which for images can easily exceed one million, can be very large.
-Our results show that performing optimisation with less than $d$ projections is unsound, since it leads to solutions that can be arbitrarily far away from the true data distribution.
+Our results suggest that performing optimisation with less than $d$ projections is unsound in this case, since it leads to solutions that can be arbitrarily far away from the true data distribution.
+However, these results do not take into account the intrinsic dimension of the target measure $\gamma_Z$, which in the case of images is probably supported on a $d'$-dimensional manifold with $d'\ll d$.
+This question has been addressed very recently in~\cite{tachella2023sensing}, which was unknown to us at the time of working on this paper, and provides insightful reconstruction results when $\gamma_Z$ is known to belong to a $d'$-dimensional manifold.

 Furthermore, it is important to underline that having the guarantee that the global optima are the desired original measure is insufficient in practice.
-Indeed, the landscape $Y \longmapsto \widehat{\mathrm{SW}}_p(\mu_Y, \mu_Z)$ can present numerous local optima, which can limit the usefulness of SW as a loss function.
+Indeed, the landscape $Y \longmapsto \widehat{\mathrm{SW}}_\nproj(\mu_Y, \mu_Z)$ can present numerous local optima, which can limit the usefulness of SW as a loss function.
 For practical considerations, this study on global optima could be complemented by an analysis of the aforementioned landscape, which we leave for future work.
+Namely, one may find a study of the optimization properties of $Y \longmapsto \widehat{\mathrm{SW}}_\nproj(\mu_Y, \mu_Z)$ and $Y \longmapsto \mathrm{SW}(\mu_Y, \mu_Z)$ in \cite{discrete_sliced_loss}, and a related extension to the study of Stochastic Gradient Descent for SW generative networks in \cite{nn_loss}.